Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Who doesn’t want that sweet ol’ bacon right?

-Users can trade commodities or use animals to produce them, with the aim of identifying good and bad wallet design strategies.
+Users can trade commodities or use animals to produce them.

 Mentioned at